ianmarshall007/ianmarshall007.github.io/_posts/2017-10-28-sexologist-recommends-erotic-massage.markdown

 - town
 - vagina
 - vanessa
+description: Why Sexologist recommends erotic massage and where to go in Cape Town?
 ---

 Vanessa who is a Sexologist paid an expert to massage her vagina in an erotic massage technique.
 The sexologist recommends erotic massage.
 Like all clients, Vanessa was also nervous in the beginning.
 This then ended up being one of her most powerful experiences of her life.
 Her friends and family still does not believe that she paid an expert to massage her vagina.
 A tantric massage practitioner usually refers to vagina as Yoni.
 The word Yoni comes from the [Sanskrit dictionary](https://en.wikipedia.org/wiki/Sanskrit) and is also sometimes referred to as the sacred cave.